 Dusk settled across the ancient Forest of Valshyr.
 After four long days, the eager moon had its turn in the spotlight.
 It crested the hills and imposed its will upon the still evening sky.
-The insects of the forest would normally worship this newcomer, but the air would be quiet this night, as it has for nearly a thousand years.
+The animals of the forest would normally worship this newcomer, but the air would be quiet this night, as it has for nearly a thousand years.
 Ordinarily, a harmonic reverie exists in a forest; however, this was no ordinary forest, and this was no ordinary night.

 There would be no harmony this evening because there were no leaves, and no insects.
 As far as the eye can see lie rolling hills filled with one thing…ash.
 Mountains of decayed life blew across the ancient site, a blanket of gray waste.
 Where once stood mountainous oak trees now lies emptiness.
 Where once a breeze caressed millions of green leaves now lies a void.
 Where once voiced a chorus of insects now sits silence.
 Where once lived the great Forest of Valshyr now lives…the Mist.

 It twisted and molded to each of the valley’s sensual curves in a sickened embrace.
 This blanket reflected the light of the moon, while it sucked the light from below.
 Within this mist, a darkness grew.
 Shadows were deep and the moon whispered grave thoughts.
-Once home to storied civilizations, this forsaken land now sits barren.
+Once home to storied civilizations, this forsaken land now lie barren.

 Atop the raised floor stood a coarse, rock altar.
 Its sides were rough and porous, worn to a finish over untold years.
 From this altar, the mist gathered.
 Thick fog surrounded the rock as an unseen breeze played a haunted melody.

-As the female form walked toward the altar, the air began to glow an eerie, sickly yellow as it amplified the feeling of unholiness in the air.
+As the female form walked toward the altar, the air began to glow an eerie, sickly yellow as it amplified the unholiness in the air.
 Within moments, the light was so bright the woman could no longer gaze upon it.
 Her eyes burned and her soul ached.
 She wanted to look away, to end the agony, but she could not…her body was no longer under her control.
 She continued to step forward, through no effort of her own.
 Her eyes sizzled as a slow, steady stream dripped down her face.
 She wanted to cry out in terror, but the ability had long since passed.

 Her knees struck the floor.
 The ancient stone shattered as her body thrust down, followed by the unmistakable sound of splintered bone.
 Blood pooled into the cracks while the woman’s eyes remained fixed and unmoving.
 Her body was rigid, with no signs of pain, agony, or free will.
 As the light pulsed before her, she was entranced, though she no longer had eyes to stare, the empty sockets now the color of the starless night sky.

 The mist swirled around the rock and the woman held captive before it.
 It spun faster as a vortex of sickly sweet light encircled the pair.
-When the mist settled, the outline of scars, scales, and teeth appeared beyond the rock.
+When the mist settled, the outline of scars, scales, and teeth materialized beyond the rock.
 A voice boomed from the inhuman visage and echoed throughout the cathedral.

 “You have done well, my fallen angel.”
 The words resonated within the bones of the woman.
 Their tone was grisly and broken, an overt whisper in the silent hall.